 Tip: Use city directories to find your ancestor’s address in the year he’s missing from the census, then browse census schedules for that area.

-From the May/June 2016 Family Tree Magazine.
+From the May/June 2016 issue of Family Tree Magazine.

 Family Tree Magazine May/June 2016 Digital Edition